shahzzzam/portfolio-template/README.md

 - Fill up content.
 - Thinking about a parallax project carousel.

-*Lot's of UI features are inspired from http://debarghyadas.com/ (@deedy), Apple website, Foundation Building blocks, and a few other websites.
+*Lot's of UI features are inspired from @deedy's personal website, Apple website, Foundation Building blocks, and a few other websites.
 But, the code is all written by me.*

 **This is currently WIP since I get less time for this.**